adithya-naik/JAVA/Challenges/_000_Open this for Challenges.md

 49. Create a program to do sum and average of all elements in a 2-D array.

-50. Create a program to find the sum of two diagonal elements.
+50. Create a program to find the sum of two Principal diagonal elements.

 51. Create a Book class for a library system.
       ``Instance variables:`` title, author, isbn.